 London may be filled with some golden spots for children, but venture a little further out one day this summer holiday and explore the best of Hampton Court Palace’s Magic Garden.

-After you’ve finished exploring the palace and picnicking in the grounds, let your imaginations come to life at the Hampton Court Palace in their Magic Garden as your children explore and play in the castle-inspired play area.
+After you’ve finished exploring the palace and picnicking in the grounds, let your imaginations come to life at the Hampton Court Palace in its Magic Garden as your children explore and play in the castle-inspired play area.
 You’ll come face to face with mythical beasts and battle for victory against the menacing dragon…

 WherE: Hampton Court Palace, East Molesey, Surrey, KT8 9AU